AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

 Introduction to Python
 ======================

-If you are not familiar with Python, a short introduction to the most common python builtin datatypes:
+If you are not familiar with Python, a *very* short introduction;
+first, the builtin scalar and collection types:

 Scalars
 -------